ibireme/yyjson/doc/API.md

 ```

 ## Write JSON to file
-The `path` is output JSON file path, If the path is invalid, you will get an error.
-If the file is not empty, the content will be discarded.<br/>
+The `path` is output JSON file path.
+This should be a null-terminated string using the system's native encoding.
+If the path is invalid, you will get an error.
+If the file is not empty, the content will be discarded. <br/>
 The `doc/val` is JSON document or root value, if you pass NULL, you will get an error.<br/>
 The `flg` is writer flag, pass 0 if you don't need it, see `writer flag` for details.<br/>
 The `alc` is memory allocator, pass NULL if you don't need it, see `memory allocator` for details.<br/>